Woody Woodpecker's Nuthouse Coaster

-Woody Woodpecker's Nuthouse Coaster was a junior roller coaster located at Universal Studios Florida.
+Woody Woodpecker’s Nuthouse Coaster was a junior roller coaster located at Universal Studios Florida.
 It was the park's first roller coaster and the first roller coaster constructed at Universal Orlando Resort.
-The coaster was built in 1999, between the outside queue area for E.T.
+The coaster originally opened in 1999, It was originally located between the outside queue area for E.T.
 Adventure and the original location of Hard Rock Cafe.
-The premise of the ride was that guests were going on a wild ride through Woody Woodpecker's Nut Factory.
-The coaster was included in the original plans for the construction of Universal Studios Dubailand before the proposed park was scrapped.
+The attraction was closed on January 15, 2023, and was rethemed into Trolls' Trollercoaster (inspired by DreamWorks's Trolls), which opened on June 14, 2024.
+A design for the ride was also included in the original plans for the construction of Universal Studios Dubailand before the proposed park was scrapped.

 History

-On May 26, 1998, Universal announced plans to introduce a new Woody Woodpecker's KidZone area featuring Woody Woodpecker's Nuthouse Coaster and Curious George Goes to Town at its Orlando theme park location.
-They were built near other family attractions, such as A Day in the Park with Barney and Fievel's Playland, and are aimed at a younger audience between the ages of 5 and 12.
+In May 1998, Universal announced plans to introduce a new Woody Woodpecker's KidZone area featuring Woody Woodpecker's Nuthouse Coaster and Curious George Goes to Town at its Orlando theme park location.
+They were built near other family attractions, such as A Day in the Park with Barney and Fievel's Playland, and were aimed at a younger audience between the ages of 5 and 12.
 Woody Woodpecker's Nuthouse Coaster opened on March 13, 1999.

-On November 1, 2022, Universal Studios Florida announced that the coaster, alongside Fievel's Playland, DreamWorks Destination, Curious George Goes to Town, and Shrek and Donkey's Meet and Greet, would close permanently on January 16, 2023, with its last day of operation on January 15, 2023.
-It was rumored that the coaster will be re-themed to DreamWorks’s Trolls.
+After over two decades of operation, in December 2022, Universal Studios Florida announced that Woody Woodpecker’s KidZone would be removed at the start of the new year.
+The coaster was temporarily closed on January 16, 2023, while the nearby attractions Fievel's Playland, Fievel’s Water Slide, DreamWorks Destination, Curious George Goes to Town, and Shrek and Donkey's Meet and Greet closed permanently.